-- 1. A.M.
-Prosser students will attend Prosser from 7:55 10:35. - Students will board the bus in front of CHS and leave at 7:30 A.M., arrive at Prosser at 7:50 A.M., attend classes until 10:35, arrive back at CHS at 10:55 AM, eat during B lunch, and follow the remainder of the CHS schedule. - If Prosser is on a 2-hour delay and CHS is in session, students still report to CHS for afternoon classes. - If Prosser is closed and CHS is in session, students still report to CHS for afternoon classes. - 5.
-If CHS is on a 2-hour delay, A.M.
-Prosser bus will not run, but students may attend Prosser on their own. - If CHS is closed and Prosser is in session, the Prosser bus will not run and students are dismissed to go home from Prosser at 10:35.
+- 1. AM Prosser students will attend Prosser from 7:55 10:35 am. - All Prosser students will board the bus outside of the CHS cafeteria and leave at 7:30 am, arrive at Prosser at 7:50 am, attend classes until 10:35 am, arrive back at CHS/RA at approximately 10:55 am to eat lunch and proceed with their CHS/RA courses. - 3.
+Students who are driving may leave at 11:00 am.
+Remember students who are driving or riding must have proper paperwork on file in the CHS/RA main office. - 4.
+If Prosser is on a 2-hour delay and CCSC is in session, students still report to CHS/RA for their regular courses, no later than 11:10 am. - If Prosser is closed and CCSC is in session, students still report to CHS/RA for their regular courses, no later than 11:10 am. - 6.
+If CCSC is on a 2-hour delay the AM Prosser bus will not run, but students may attend on their own.
+Students will need to report to CHS/RA no later than 11:10 am. - If CCSC is closed and Prosser is in session, the Prosser bus will not run.
+AM Prosser students who attend on their own will be dismissed from Prosser at 10:35 am.